CODARcode/Chimbuko/README.md

 What is Chimbuko-0.1?
 =====================
 The Chimbuko-0.1 release aims at offline mode.
 The installation includes performance feature extraction package, performance visualization package, and data analysis package.
 These packages are included in Chimbuko as submodules.
 The installation script will install the dependencies.
-The release also include examples that users can use for self-guided exploration of the Chimbuko interfaces.

 Software Dependencies
 =====================